-d) Projectiles shall not, whatever their orientation, fit entirely into the small parts cylinder when tested in accordance with 5.2 (small parts test).
-This requirement applies regardless of the age group for which the toy is intended.
+a) Projectiles shall not, whatever their orientation, fit entirely into the small parts cylinder when tested in accordance with 5.2 (small parts test).
+This requirement applies before and after testing in accordance with 5.24 (reasonably foreseeable abuse testing) and 5.15.2 (wall impact test for projectiles).